lltfm/openness/works/saltem_hoc/README.md

 created.
 All are woven together in unusual ways.

 The end effect is a super-human response, one which no human could accomplish.
-When LLMs hallucinations are transformed into a desirable output, the full power of the LLM is realized.
+When LLM hallucinations are transformed into a desirable output, the full power of the LLM is realized.
 This is the true realization of AI, to provide us tools which empower us to explore otherwise unreachable inner and outer worlds of ideas and wisdom.
 When super-human answers are cheap and abundant, everything gets turned on its head.
-Suddenly we find ourselves looking, not for more answers, but for better questions.
+Suddenly, we find ourselves looking, not for more answers, but for better questions.

 Enough of what I think.
 What does Openness GPT have to say about Saltem Hoc and